Magnifico1/Analysing_Hospital_Data_with_GLMs/README.md

 # Analysing_Hospital_Data_with_GLMs

-We investigated how the probability of type of hospital admission changes given some covariates.
+We analysed data from a hospital to investigate how the probability of type of hospital admission changes given some covariates.
 Specifically, we used a nominal multinomial to model data on hospital admissions using the nnet package in R to determine whether age, race, length of stay and subsequent death can be used to predict the probability that a patient came to hospital electively (patient choice), as an urgent case (GP referral) or an as emergency (ambulance).
 We carried out model selection and subsequently plotted any relationships found.
 The dataset included the following variables: